 The key to this exercise is to go slowly and really concentrate on using the glutes to power all of the movement.
-I found that I (incorrectly) was using a lot of hamstrings for this move, so have to really focus on relaxing the other muscles that are most likely to take over instead of the glutes while I am doing this exercise.
+I found that I (incorrectly) was previously using a lot of hamstrings for this move, so have to really mentally focus on relaxing the other muscles that are most likely to take over instead of the glutes while I am doing this exercise.
 The main culprits for taking over from the glutes during this exercise are the hamstring muscles and the back muscles.

 Where to Place Your Feet